-In spite of generating substantial revenues from the Bulgarian public sector in the third quarter, Application Services still registered a significant 77% drop in sales for the ended nine-month period (BGN 2,633 thousand)

-against the same period of 2022, when TBS EAD realized a much larger public project in this domain, and had a much more limited contribution to consolidated sales (2%, as compared to 11% for the first nine months of 2022).
+In spite of realizing substantial revenues from the Bulgarian public sector and complementary sales in TBS Croatia and TBS Germany in second half of the year, sales of Application Services for 2023 (BGN 4,794 thousand) exhibited a sharp decrease by 59% from 2022, when TBS EAD realized a much larger project in this domain, and had a much more limited contribution to consolidated sales (3%, as compared to 8% for 2022).

-Registering more or less significant drops, the recently introduced and still developing Hyperautomation and IoT technology groups and revenues from other products and services had relatively insignificant individual shares of less than 0.5% of consolidated sales for the ended nine-month period.
+Registering more or less significant drops, the recently introduced and still developing Hyperautomation and IoT technology groups and revenues from other products and services had relatively insignificant individual shares of less than 1% of consolidated sales for 2023.